-We assess Aquatic Life Use in lakes by using the Aquatic Life Use Index (ALI) (Table C-6 and Table C-7).
+To assess Aquatic Life Use attainment in lakes, Illinois EPA uses the Aquatic Life Use Index (ALI), Table C-6 and C-7.
 To calculate the ALI score, we use the Trophic State Index (TSI; Carlson 1977), the percent surface area macrophyte coverage during the peak growing season (June through August), and the median concentration of nonvolatile suspended solids.

-Physicochemical water data collected via the Ambient Lake Monitoring Program or by non-Illinois EPA persons under an approved quality assurance project plan also inform our assessments of Aquatic Life Use.
-The data used include: Secchi disk transparency, chlorophyll a, total phosphorus (epilimnetic samples only), nonvolatile suspended solids (epilimnetic samples only), and percent surface area macrophyte coverage.
-We collect data a minimum of four times per year (April through October) from one or more lake sites.
-Lake data must meet the following minimum requirements (Figure C-2): 1) at least four out of seven months (April through October) of data are available, 2) at least two of these months occur during the peak growing season of June through August (this requirement does not apply to nonvolatile suspended solids), and 3) usable data are available from at least half of the sites sampled within any given lake each month.
-As outlined in Figure C-2, we calculate a whole-lake TSI value for the median Secchi disk transparency, median total phosphorus (epilimnetic sample depths only), and median chlorophyll a value.
+Physicochemical water data collected via the Ambient Lake Monitoring Program or by non-Illinois EPA persons under an approved quality assurance project plan is used to make our assessments of Aquatic Life Use.
+Data used include: Secchi disk transparency, chlorophyll a, total phosphorus (epilimnetic samples only), nonvolatile suspended solids (epilimnetic samples only), and percent surface area macrophyte coverage.
+Illinois EPA collects data a minimum of four times per year (April through October) from one or more lake sites.
+Lake data must meet the following minimum requirements (Figure C-1): 1) at least four out of seven months (April through October) of data are available, 2) at least two of these months occur during the peak growing season of June through August (this requirement does not apply to nonvolatile suspended solids), and 3) usable data are available from at least half of the sites sampled within any given lake each month.
+As outlined in Figure C-1, Illinois EPA calculates a whole-lake TSI value for the median Secchi disk transparency, median total phosphorus (epilimnetic sample depths only), and median chlorophyll a value.
 We require a minimum of two parameter-specific TSI values to calculate parameter-specific use support determinations, which we use to make the assessment.
-We incorporated the 0.05 mg/L Illinois General Use Water Quality Standard for total phosphorus in lakes (35 Ill.
+The 0.05 mg/L Illinois General Use Water Quality Standard for total phosphorus in lakes (35 III.
 Adm.
-Code 302.205) into the weighting criteria used to assign point values for the ALI.
+Code 302.205) is incorporated into the weighting criteria used to assign point values for the ALI.